Category: Building Idaho’s Future and CDA Lake – Projects

 Purpose

-The purpose of this project is to rebuild and pave approximately 24,000 square feet of gravel outside the city of Coeur d’Alene on Sunnyside Road, between Bonnell and Yellowstone Roads.
-This project will also line the roadside ditches with riprap to prevent future erosion and sediment discharge and install small check dams within roadside ditches to reduce stormwater flow velocity.
-These improvements will decrease sediment discharge to Coeur d’Alene Lake at Blue Creek Bay and improve travel for the community.
+This project rebuilt and paved approximately 24,000 square feet of gravel outside the city of Coeur d’Alene on Sunnyside Road, between Bonnell and Yellowstone Roads.
+Roadside ditches were lined with riprap to prevent future erosion and sediment discharge, and small check dams were installed within roadside ditches to reduce stormwater flow velocity.

 Funding

-This project was awarded $643,840 from Governor Little’s Leading Idaho initiative.
+This project received $643,830 from Governor Little’s Leading Idaho initiative.

 Outcome

-This project is expected to decrease phosphorus loading from sediment discharge into Coeur d’Alene Lake at Blue Creek Bay and improve travel for the community.
+This project decreased phosphorus loading from sediment discharge into Coeur d’Alene Lake at Blue Creek Bay and improved travel for the community.

 Project Sponsor